 Current Year Program Instruments

-This page provides links to the 2014-15 Program Instruments for the fourteen programs participating in FPM reviews.
+This page provides links to the 2018–19 Program Instruments for the programs participating in FPM reviews.

-This page provides links to the 2013-14 Program Instruments for the fourteen programs participating in FPM reviews.
+This page provides links to the 2017–18 Program Instruments for the programs participating in FPM reviews.

-The California Accountability and Improvement System (CAIS) is a Web-based system which allows the monitoring of local educational agencies (LEAs) to ensure that they meet fiscal and program requirements of federal categorical programs and State funding they receive.
+The CDE Monitoring Tool (CMT) is a new Web-based tool that was developed by the California Department of Education (CDE) to facilitate the monitoring of local educational agencies (LEAs) to ensure that they meet fiscal and program requirements of federal categorical programs and State funding they receive.

-For additional information regarding the California Department of Education’s use of CAIS, please visit the CAIS Web page.
+For additional information regarding the California Department of Education’s use of CMT, please visit the CMT Web page.

 The Additional Federal and State Monitoring page provides information related to the monitoring of LEAs and non-LEAs for programs outside the scope of the FPM process.

-Contact information for Regional Team Leaders and regional assignments.
+Contact information for Review Team Leaders and regional assignments.